Two wheels offer a great way to get about

 You can cycle from Forres to Findhorn on a dedicated cycle path, the path is at the side of the main road so while it is not the most scenic it does make it much safer than riding on the road.
 It starts at Sueno’s Stone at ends in the village of Findhorn.
 Once at Findhorn, you can ride along the sand to Burghead, tide-permitting.

 You can also ride inland through the Roseisle Forest to Burghead.
-Again, there are lots of routes to explore and there’s a nice barbecue and play area, we well as a toilet block.
+Again, there are lots of routes to explore and there’s a nice barbecue and play area, as well as a toilet block.

-The Dava Way is a marked walking trail going from Forres to Grantown-on-Spey following mostly what was the old Highland Railway Line, the trail is about 22 miles long and is suitable for reasonably experienced mountain biking.
+The Dava Way is a marked walking trail going from Forres to Grantown-on-Spey following mostly what was the old Highland Railway Line, the trail is about 22 miles long.

 For further details on routes, see: